The Rise of Software as a Service (SaaS)

 At the end of the twentieth century, how many people had used the term Software as a Service (SaaS)?

-Even fifteen years ago, the term was not in common use - but Google Trends data highlights the increasing popularity of users searching for information on SaaS:
+Even fifteen years ago, this term was not in common use - but Google Trends data highlights the consistent increase in popularity of users searching for information on SaaS worldwide:

-With countless startups entering the fray and established companies looking for ways to further capitalize on the growth of the SaaS industry, what has contributed to the rise of SaaS - and what lies ahead?
+With countless startups entering the fray each month and established companies looking for different ways to further capitalize on the growth of the SaaS industry, what has contributed to the rise of SaaS - and what lies ahead?

 What is SaaS?

-SaaS is a business model embraced by many of the world’s largest organizations.
+SaaS is a business model that has been embraced by many of the world’s largest organizations.
 Typically, it involves a third-party provider hosting an application which is made available over the Internet, usually via a subscription model.

 This differs from the previous method of software delivery, which involved purchasing an application which had to be physically installed at a customer’s place of business.

 SaaS applications remove the requirement for organizations to run applications on their own machines or in their own data centers.
-Users can usually access the application from any Internet-enabled device, and any software updates are performed automatically.
+In general, users are able to access the SaaS app from any internet enabled device.
+Software updates are usually automated and the overall user experience is improved.

-The growth of the industry has spawned products and apps used on a daily - sometimes hourly - basis by individuals and businesses around the world.
+The growth of the industry has spawned a variety of products and apps that are now being used on a daily basis - sometimes even hourly by individuals and businesses from all around the world.

 How many SaaS companies are there?

-There are 11,288 SaaS companies in the world, according to a list of SaaS companies obtained from Crunchbase in November 2018.
+There are 15,529 SaaS companies in the world, according to a list of SaaS companies obtained from Crunchbase in June 2020.
+This figure also includes businesses founded before 1998 that have transitioned to provide SaaS.

-The growth of the SaaS industry in the past two decades has been remarkable.
+The growth of the SaaS industry over the past two decades has been remarkable.
 Consider these facts - as the new millennium dawned:

-- Marc Benioff had only formed Salesforce the previous year (1999).
+- FACT: Marc Benioff had only formed Salesforce the previous year (1999).

-- Amazon Web Services was still years away from public use.
+- FACT: Amazon Web Services was still years away from public use.

 What has contributed to the growth of SaaS?

-Organizations in all sectors and of all sizes are adopting SaaS solutions, and there are several factors driving this.
+Organizations in all sectors and of all sizes are adopting SaaS solutions, and there are several factors that are driving this.

 Perhaps the primary catalyst is the increased availability of the Internet across the world since the mid-1990s.
 This has made the idea of remote teams and hosted software not just a reality, but a preferred solution for many businesses.

 Back in 1995, Internet access was restricted to 0.16% of the world’s population.
-By the end of 2017, the number of people with Internet access had risen to over four billion people - or 54%, powered by growth in developing economies.
+By the end of 2017, the number of people with Internet access had risen to over four billion people, or 54%, powered by growth in developing economies.
+Latest data indicates that Internet penetration rate worldwide in 2020 sits at 59.6%.

 What are the benefits of SaaS applications?